 kubectlcommand to connect to your clusters.
 The steps to do that are different for GKE and Anthos clusters on VMware clusters:

 The Anthos API must be enabled for your project:

 To enable the Anthos API, run the following command:

 Your clusters must run GKE v1.14.x or Anthos clusters on VMware v1.0.0 or higher.

-Your clusters must be registered to an Anthos environ using Connect.
-Your project's environ provides a unified way to view and manage your clusters and their workloads as part of Anthos, including clusters outside Google Cloud.
+Your clusters must be registered to an Anthos fleet using Connect.
+Your project's fleet provides a unified way to view and manage your clusters and their workloads as part of Anthos, including clusters outside Google Cloud.
 Anthos charges apply only to your registered clusters.
 You can find out how to register a cluster in Registering a cluster.